6 Essential WordPress Maintenance and Optimization Tasks

 If you have set up a blog on your site, never fail to update the contents.
 To keep it fresh, update the information on the blogs regularly, add new posts regularly, link them with internal as well as good quality external links.
 In this way you will maintain the freshness of your site and search engines will have more and more pages to index from your site.

 These 6 Essential WordPress maintenance tasks are not optional in any regard.
 You must necessarily perform these tasks as per the requirements.
 Some of them are really easy that you can do them all by yourself by just using a simple WordPress plugin.
-While tricky tasks like Database Optimization, WordPress system update etc should be done in an expert supervision.
+While tricky tasks like Database Optimization, WordPress system update etc should be done in expert supervision.

-Almost 90% of the WordPress development firms also provide the website maintenance services.
+Almost 90% of the WordPress development firms also provide website maintenance services.
 You can leverage these services to ensure everything is handled by the firm itself so that you can concentrate on your business development rather than hitting your head on technical stuff.

 - 6 Essential WordPress Maintenance and Optimization Tasks - May 17, 2017